 FAQ - Frequently Asked Questions

-Where are Valley Forge and Montgomery County, Pa.?
+Where is Valley Forge and Montgomery County, Pa.?

 Montgomery County is Philadelphia's western suburbs.
 Valley Forge National Historical Park is located in south central Montgomery County, just 18 miles from Center City Philadelphia.